 - We have desktop procedures documented and updated on a regular basis at both our outsource provider, as well as our internal Governance function.
 The documentation at the task level is strong.
 More of a challenge, as with any function, is to document the more nuanced troubleshooting skills necessary to efficiently run the organization.

-- We store our documents on SharePoint, but not really using it to manage the process.
+- We store our documents on SharePoint, but do not really use it to manage the process.

 - We currently use the ServiceNow knowledge base where we have process flows, as well as step-by-step instructions on processes.
 We have also started to load video format training for end users, as well as for internal instruction.